wedaa/LongTail-Log-Analysis/README.md

 78) RELEASE 2: Attacks by Country should also show the number of attacks by each country.

-79) RELEASE 2: Graphics should also be image maps so the user can click on a column and get more information about that date, account, or password.
+80) RELEASE 2: LongTail shoul also analyze /var/log/httpd/access_log files

-80) RELEASE 2: (Maybe) "All" graphs, can I color code the amounts by host?
+to analyze the attacks and probes that a webserver is subject to.

-81) RELEASE 2: Add more IP Address blacklists to my blacklist comparison chart.
+81) RELEASE 2: (Maybe) "All" graphs, can I color code the amounts by host?

-82) Make a "What do I do to protect myself?" webpage.
-Include links to other sites and documents.
+82) RELEASE 2: Add more IP Address blacklists to my blacklist comparison chart.

 KNOWN ISSUES THAT ARE DONE
 --------------